awslabs/data-on-eks/website/docs/spark-on-eks/spark-operator-yunikorn.md

 ## Introduction
 In this post, we will learn to build, configure and deploy highly scalable EKS Cluster with Open source [Spark Operator](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator) and [Apache YuniKorn](https://yunikorn.apache.org/) batch scheduler.

-## Architecture
+## Spark Operator

-Spark Operator consists of...
+The Kubernetes Operator for Apache Spark aims to make specifying and running Spark applications as easy and idiomatic as running other workloads on Kubernetes.

 * a SparkApplication controller that watches events of creation, updates, and deletion of SparkApplication objects and acts on the watch events,
 * a submission runner that runs spark-submit for submissions received from the controller,